Did you know May 11 is National Receptionist Day? It’s a fab opportunity to give your reception a shout out and thanks

 Your front desk plays a key role in your marketing and attracting new salon clients.
-And I can’t resist popping into salons and spas when I’m passing – I like to do a bit of mystery shopping.
+And I can’t resist popping in when I’m passing – I like to do a bit of mystery shopping.

 Just imagine it was your hair or beauty business I dropped into this morning.

 Would I have been bowled over by your friendly, helpful and organised reception team?
 Or are you inwardly cringing at the thought of a surprise visit to your front desk and the monosyllabic receptionist who greets me?

 Receptionists can be seen as an expensive luxury, but I believe they are one of your most valuable salon marketing tools.
 Here’s why:

 Investing in your salon reception team will: